orientechnologies/orientdb-elasticsearch/README.md

 ### 2. Copy libraries under OrientDB's `lib` directory.

-- Copy the generated `orientdb-elasticsearch-*.jar` file is under the target directory
+- Copy the generated `orientdb-elasticsearch-*.jar` file is under the target directory into OrientDB lib directory
-- Copy the `elasticsearch-2.3.3.jar` file.
-You can find this jar on Sonatype repository online
+- Download Elastic Seatch 2.3.3 (or major) and copy all the libraries under lib directory into OrientDB lib directory

 ### 3. Register the OrientDB Elastic Search plugin